he1ex-tG/ConverterData/README.md

 Even though the repository class is based on ConverterFile [entity](#21-entities), it returns [DTOs](#22-dto) as responses on queries.
-The main benefit of this is that byte arrays of stored files does not transfer to consumer when it requests only ids and filenames, for example.
-It reduces traffic and increases entire performance.
+The main benefit of this is that byte arrays of stored files are not transferred to consumer when he requests only ids and filenames, for example.
+This reduces traffic and increases entire performance.

 Repositories are used on [service](#3-service) layer.